novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 {{ resize_image(path="linear-regression/loss-contour.png", width=800, height=600, op="fit") }}

-Just for you to proove that this drawn in Jupyter actually :-)
+Just for you to proove that this was drawn in Jupyter actually :-)

 {{ resize_image(path="linear-regression/jupyter-view.png", width=800, height=600, op="fit") }}

-Again big thanks to [Almond project](https://github.com/almond-sh/almond) that made Scala easily available in Jupyter.
+Again big thanks to [Almond project](https://github.com/almond-sh/almond) that made Scala easily runnable in Jupyter.

 # Summary

 We have seen that our perceptron model is able to learn weights very quick for simple 1 input variable.
-So it proves that gradient decsent algorithm implemeted earlir is working fine.
+So it proves that gradient decsent algorithm implemeted earlier is working fine.

-Also, we could visualize loss metrics using Picta and Almond Jupyer kernel for Scala quite easily that can help us to tune model training in real life use cases.
+Also, we could visualize loss metrics using Picta and Almond Jupyter kernel for Scala quite easily.
+Such visualization can help us to tune model training in real life use cases.